When was the last time you reviewed your Twitter bio? Those 280 characters that accompany your profile can be a powerful relationship-building tool.

-Sharing your interests in your Twitter bio will provide a hook for conversations to be built on.
-I love it when I find someone new on Twitter that shares their hobbies or interests, it makes it easier for me to chat and find common ground.
+By sharing your interests in your Twitter bio, you are hooking people into a conversation.
+I love it when I find someone new on Twitter that shares their hobbies or interests.
+It makes it easier for me to chat and find common ground.

-Most of my tweets will be about social media marketing but occasionally my other interests shine through.
-It works too.
-Look at some of the stuff followers have sent me.
+Most of my tweets are about digital marketing, but occasionally my other interests shine through.

 My love of cats has also allowed me to start conversations that have led to business.
 Never underestimate the power of cats!

-Sometimes the smallest accounts are the best examples.
+Sometimes, the smallest accounts are the best examples.
 I love Red Rufus Sock Dog’s Twitter bio.
 It’s packed with charm.
-After I read the bio I had to follow, she seemed like someone who’s tweets I’d enjoy reading.
+After I read the bio I had to follow, she seemed like someone whose tweets I’d enjoy reading.